 Edit: the original song uses Arturia Matrix-12 V for the synth part, as confirmed in his Soundfly masterclass.

 - Existence Schematic Pad 00:00

-The bass is huge sounding, and is also pretty wide in the stereo mix.
-A great way to achieve this is to using a wide stereo chorus effect on your bass patch, which allows you to add some stereo width, whilst still retaining the pure mono signal, which you can control with the effects wet/dry level.
-I used an Arturia Mini V sawtooth patch through Ableton Live’s Chorus, and found a mix of 40% worked well, although Mini V does also have a good onboard chorus effect.
-After this, smash the signal with your favourite saturator to overdrive the track, which also helps to smears the chorus effect.
+The bass is huge sounding and is also pretty wide in the stereo mix.
+A great way to achieve this is to use a wide stereo chorus effect on your bass patch, which allows you to add some stereo width, whilst still retaining the pure mono signal, which you can control with the effects wet/dry level.
+I used an Arturia Mini V sawtooth patch through Ableton Live’s Chorus and found a mix of 40% worked well, although Mini V does also have a good onboard chorus effect.
+After this, smash the signal with your favourite saturator to overdrive the track, which also helps to smear the chorus effect.

 - Existence Schematic Bass 00:00

-Gaussian is a departure from Com Truise’s normal beat-driven synthwave sound, and is made up a beautiful, reverb-soaked synth pad with soft background piano, distant bass rumbles, and samples of a storm.
+Gaussian is a departure from Com Truise’s normal beat-driven synthwave sound and is made up of a beautiful, reverb-soaked synth pad with soft background piano, distant bass rumbles, and samples of a storm.

 For the basic synth sound, simple detuned sawtooth waves are perfect.
 Using u-he Repro-5, set the voice detune knob to 11 o’clock, and lower the filter cutoff knob to between 1 and 2 o’clock, with both resonance and envelope amount set to 9 o’clock.
 Now add some filter movement by setting the envelope’s attack to 11 o’clock, decay time to 4 o’clock, no sustain, and a release time of 2 o’clock.
 Set the amp envelope to similar settings, with a longer attack time set to 1/2 o’clock.
 If you want to use Arturia Prophet V, the settings are almost exactly the same.
 Here’s the basic pad patch so far, completely dry with no effects: